emilyOberH/C-programming/README.md

   3) A structure is defined to represent a Participant, which is composed of data representing the name, grade for task 1, grade for task 2, grade for task 3 and the sum of all three grades.
 User is asked to enter information for n number of participants. n is given by user.
 Program displays the information about all participants on the screen, finds participants with a grade average higher than the global average of all participanta and writes their data into a text file.
 The file will be placed in the same folder as the program it is in.

+    Lab 10:
+  1) Program creates a file named "story.txt" and appends n lines of text to it, each time the program is called. n is given by the user.
+The entire file is displayed on the screen, as well as the number of lines in the current version of the file.
+All contents from file "story.txt" are then copied to file "story_copy.txt".